 For professionals, the early days of the poker boom was akin to always having a seat in a dream game.
 Anyone with even a modicum of poker ability was suddenly a big winner and never wanted to leave the table.

 Online there were even more perks.
-A stream of never-ending deposit bonuses and promotions that savvy players used to pad their bankrolls with hundreds of risk-free dollars a week.
+A stream of never-ending deposit bonuses and promotions that savvy players used to pad their bankrolls with hundreds of bonus dollars a week.

 But the days of plenty wouldn’t last all that long.